 10 – Islington

-The first location on our list is found in North London and a great option if you are looking for somewhere a little more affordable than other parts of the capital.
+The first location on our list is found in North London.
+A great option if you are looking for somewhere a little more affordable than other parts of the capital.
 The lower price does not mean it is not a superb place to live though!
 The varied mix of local residents makes it a lively and exciting district to call home.
 This means that it is especially good for students and city workers who rub shoulders on the Islington streets.
 Close to the centre of London, it is great for getting to work as well as into town for a big night out.
 Indeed, you can actually walk into the main part of London itself in half an hour.
 Of course, there are many tube options if you would rather save your feet!

 09 – Crystal Palace